ceciliamoura/tech-e_haven_analysis/README.md

 # Deep-Dive Insights

-These main business questions led to a detailed analysis, revealing important insights:
+These main business questions led to a detailed analysis in five main areas: sales trends, growth rates, product trends, loyalty program, and refund rates.

+Key Business questions:
 * What were the monthly and yearly number of sales throughout 2019 and 2022?
 What about AOV and total sales in dollars?
 How did this differ by product and geography?
 * Which months and products performed the best / worst?
 Is there seasonality?
 * Should we keep using the loyalty program?